World War 2

 The links here are in approximate chronological order.

-Sticks and rudders in Hang gliding before 1973 for Irv Culver, who designed the thick airfoil section of Volmer Jensen’s VJ-23 rigid hang glider, and who is credited with solving the Lockheed P-38’s dive recovery problem
+Sticks and rudders in Hang gliding before 1973 part 2 for Irv Culver, who designed the thick airfoil section of Volmer Jensen’s VJ-23 rigid hang glider, and who is credited with solving the Lockheed P-38’s dive recovery problem

 ATA girl Ann Welch: BHGA president, formerly a ‘Spitfire girl’ of the British Air Transport Auxiliary